 In line with Alila’s vision of integrating commerce, conservation and community, Alila Villas Soori goes beyond eco-consciousness to engage the community within its West Bali locale.
 From its construction phase to today’s resort operations, the majority of those employed were sourced from the local labour pool.
 To further ensure that its presence contributes to the island’s economy, the resort subscribes to a purchasing strategy of sourcing 85 percent of all ingredients, goods and services, wherever possible, from local establishments.
 For example, the freshest vegetables and fruits are from local markets; the terracotta tiles carved with traditional Balinese motifs which adorn the property are locally commissioned from a village just 15 minutes away.

 The resort’s commitment to supporting education for sustainability has been delivered through an English class at one of the local elementary schools and through a joint scholarship programme with Manajemen Pariwisata Indonesia (Mapindo), a foundation focused on developing local hospitality and tourism professionals.

 Alila Villas Soori is supporting the Solemen Indonesia Foundation by providing health and safety education as well as teaching how to respect and protect the environment.
-Solemen is Bali-based, Indonesian registered non-profit foundation working alongside accredited agencies and project to alleviate suffering and support the disadvantaged in Bali. www.solemen.org
+Solemen is a Bali-based, Indonesian-registered, non-profit foundation working alongside accredited agencies and projects to alleviate suffering and support the disadvantaged in Bali. www.solemen.org

 In respect of its location within the fertile regency of Tabanan, known for being the island’s main rice-growing region, the resort was designed for minimal disruption to the rice paddy fields within and around the resort.
 It has even gone the extra mile to create further access for local farmers to tend the field.
 Beyond that, local religion is also accorded much respect, as a permanent access has been established for pilgrims to access the beach during religious festivals.